-Description: Nitrous oxide/oxygen inhalation is a safe and effective technique to reduce anxiety and enhance effective communication.
+• Description: Nitrous oxide/oxygen inhalation is a safe and effective technique to reduce anxiety and enhance effective communication.
 Its onset of action is rapid, the effects easily are titrated and reversible, and recovery is rapid and complete.
 Additionally, nitrous oxide/oxygen inhalation mediates a variable degree of analgesia, amnesia, and gag reflex reduction.
 The need to diagnose and treat, as well as the safety of the patient and practitioner, should be considered before the use of nitrous oxide/oxygen analgesia/anxiolysis.
-Detailed information concerning the indications, contraindications, and additional clinical considerations may be found in the Clinical Guideline on Appropriate Use of Nitrous Oxide for Pediatric Dental Patients (pages 112-114).
+Detailed information concerning the indications, contraindications, and additional clinical considerations may be found in the Guideline on Use of Nitrous Oxide for Pediatric Dental Patients.1